The HG Relief Project: The alarmingly high cost of healthcare is a barrier we are committed to overcoming.

 01 — What is The HG Relief Project?

 Note: Alabama Pregnancy Medicaid covers all the care in our clinic!
-If you qualify for Medicaid, that is the best option for you.
-Medicaid only covers a portion of the medicines our patients often need, and the HG Relief Fund offers discounted and no-cost medications to our Medicaid patients.
+Medicaid only covers a portion of the medicines needed to care for HG, and the HG Relief Project offers discounted and no-cost medications to Medicaid patients.

 The HG Relief Project has a Gold Seal of Transparency through Candid.
 View our page on Guidestar.